-Once you leave the Hatteras ferry on Ocracoke Island, there are 16 miles of beach and maritime forest before you reach Ocracoke village.
-Along the way to the village you will pass the Ocracoke Pony Pens, a horse herd managed by the National Park Service.
+Once you drive off of the Hatteras ferry onto Ocracoke Island, there are 16 miles of beach and maritime forest before you reach Ocracoke’s village.
+Along the way to the village you will pass the Ocracoke Pony Pens, a horse herd managed by the National Park Service (NPS).
 These small ponies descend from the wild mustangs that were shipwrecked off the coast in the 1600s.
 This is also a nice location to park and walk out to the beach and look for some shells.
-There is also a NPS nature trail on the sound side of the island across from the campground which offers a shady walk through the maritime forest.
+There is also a NPS nature trail on the sound side of the island across from the NPS campground which offers a shady walk through the maritime forest.

-For those without 4-wd vehicles easiest access to the beach is at the pony pens or the parking lot a half-mile toward Hatteras from the Pony Pens.
+For those without 4-wheel drive vehicles, the easiest access to the beach is at the Pony Pens or the parking lot a half-mile toward Hatteras from the Pony Pens.
 For swimmers who prefer a lifeguard, the lifeguard beach is located between the NPS campground and the airport.
 The Ocracoke Lifeguard beach was named America’s best beach by Dr. Stephen Leathermen (Dr. Beach) in 2007 and the #3 beach in 2017.
-There are several beach ramp locations along the island, but walking out to the beach at the airport or from south point road is not recommended, as it is quite a long walk at these 4-wd ramp locations.
-If you are looking for 4wd beach access stop by Tradewinds Tackle for the latest information on NPS closures and restrictions.
+There are several beach ramp locations along the island, but walking out to the beach at the airport or from south point road is not recommended, as it is quite a long walk at these 4-wheel drive ramp locations.
+If you are looking for 4-wheel drive beach access, stop by Tradewinds Tackle for the latest information on NPS closures and restrictions.
 Be sure to get your beach driving permit from the National Park Service, new in 2012.

 Upon arriving in Ocracoke village, many people take advantage of the NPS visitor center parking lot by Silver Lake Harbor, just before the Cedar Island/Swan Quarter ferry terminal.
 The area around Silver Lake Harbor has several inshore and offshore charters available for half day or full day trips.
 Afternoons at the marina will find offshore boats coming in to clean their catches.
-Some folks like to rent a skiff to explore our inshore fishing.
-Parasailing trips are also available in season where you can get a bird’s eye view of the island.
-Sailboat lessons are available.
-Some folks enjoy renting golf carts and bicycles to slowly travel the three mile wide village or paddle boats and kayaks to enjoy the harbor up close.
-There are also excursions to the nearby island of Portsmouth and sunset cruises when weather permits.
-Located in that same NPS parking lot is the Ocracoke Preservation Museum which is housed in a restored historic island home and contains island history and exhibits.
+Some folks enjoy renting a skiff to explore our inshore fishing, receiving sailboat lessons, or taking part in parasailing trips are that are available in season so they can get a bird’s eye view of the island.
+Many people are fond of taking the taking the new tram or renting golf carts and bicycles to slowly travel the three mile wide village.
+Paddle boats and kayaks are also available for rent to enjoy the harbor up close, and there are excursions to the nearby island of Portsmouth and sunset cruises when weather permits.
+Located in the same NPS parking lot is the Ocracoke Preservation Museum which is housed in a restored historic island home and contains island history and exhibits.
 The Ocracoke Working Waterman’s Exhibit located on Silver Lake also shares Ocracoke island’s working cultural history.

 Nearby the lighthouse is Springer’s Point, a beautiful property owned by The Coastal Land Trust.
 There is no parking at Springer’s Point, so you have to walk or ride a bike to get there.
 This preserve of more than 120 acres of maritime forest, salt marsh, wet grasslands and sound front beach, was opened to the public in 2006.
 Old large live oaks and yaupon provide shade along sandy trails to the isolated sound side beach overlooking the infamous Teach’s Hole.
 Teach’s Hole is the reputed favorite haunt of the legendary pirate, Blackbeard, who eluded capture until finally meeting his fate off Springer’s Point.
 Walking either Springer’s Point or the NPS nature trail is great on windy days, as the beach is sandy and it cuts down on the mosquitos.

 For more information about Ocracoke “day tripping” stop by Tradewinds Tackle, next door to Jason’s Restaurant as you enter the village from the Hatteras ferry.
 Be aware that the village can be completely different in the different seasons.
 While summer can bring tourists walking and biking in the roads, late fall through early spring can be very quiet.
-Don’t expect any chain restaurants or stores.
-But our quaint sleepy coastal village and pristine beach draws visitors back time after time.
+Although there are no chain restaurants or stores, our quaint coastal village and pristine beach draws visitors back time after time.